 Stormwater infrastructure improvements which would affect wetlands under Alternative 4 would include installation of the Haynes Creek Pump Station and outfall into Haynes Creek south of Kimball Terrace; and the Ballentine Pump Station and outfall through Eastern Branch wetlands.
 Additional culvert installation would occur under Alternative 4, one located at the west end of Marlboro Avenue with an outfall into Haynes Creek south of Kimball Terrace, and one located at the south end of Sedgewick Street with an outfall into Ohio Creek.
 The installation of these stormwater infrastructure improvements would fill 0.13 acres of wetlands.
 Under Alternative 4, a tide gate would be installed at the outlet for Haynes Creek.
-This gate would close during storm events with large storm surges which could flood areas adjacent to this tidal marshes, and during this time, the marsh will be used for stormwater storage.
+This gate would close during storm events with large storm surges which could flood areas adjacent to this tidal marsh, and during this time, the marsh would be used for stormwater storage.
 It is anticipated that stormwater inputs during tide gate closure would cause salinity decreases in the tidal marsh habitat within Haynes Creek.
-Based on research conducted on short-term freshwater inputs in salt marsh ecosystems, is it not likely that salinity reductions during tide gate closure would result in a change in species composition or abundance in these marshes.^{45 46} The dominant halophytes (salt-tolerant plant species) in these systems - including saltmarsh cordgrass, saltmeadow hay, black needlerush, marsh elder, and groundsel tree - are able to live in the saline habitat of the salt marsh due to adaptations for hyperosmotic stress, or stress from high levels of salt in the water or soil.
-Because freshwater wetland species lack these adaptations, they cannot live in salt marsh conditions; therefore, halophytes typically do not have to compete with freshwater wetland plants.47 Although freshwater storage during tide gate closure could make these systems more habitable for non-halophytes, the short-term dilution effects of a typical tide gate closure would not provide sufficient time for freshwater species to become established.48 For these reasons, tide gate closure would not have an effect on salt marsh plant species within the Ohio Creek, Haynes Creek, and Grandy Village wetland systems.
+Based on research conducted on short-term freshwater inputs in salt marsh ecosystems, is it not likely that salinity reductions during tide gate closure would result in a change in species composition or abundance in these marshes.^{48, 49} The dominant halophytes (salt-tolerant plant species) in these systems-including saltmarsh cordgrass, saltmeadow hay, black needlerush, marsh elder, and groundsel tree-are able to live in the saline habitat of the salt marsh due to adaptations for hyperosmotic stress, or stress from high levels of salt in the water or soil.
+Because freshwater wetland species lack these adaptations, they cannot live in salt marsh conditions; therefore, halophytes typically do not have to compete with freshwater wetland plants.50 Although freshwater storage during tide gate closure could make these systems more habitable for non-halophytes, the short-term dilution effects of a typical tide gate closure would not provide sufficient time for freshwater species to become established.51 For these reasons, tide gate closure would not have an effect on salt marsh plant species within the Ohio Creek, Haynes Creek, and Grandy Village wetland systems.
+Other porewater chemistry dynamics (e.g., dissolved oxygen, nutrient availability, pH, etc.) are not expected to be deleterious to the inhabiting organisms for the short duration over which the flood gates would be closed.